If you want to save money on hotels and reconnect with nature, a summer wild camping trip is perfect.

 Why you should go wild camping this summer

 It is the perfect way to completely switch off and reconnect with nature.
 You can star gaze, listen to the sounds of trees and birds, and not be disturbed by noisy campsite neighbours.
-Plus, it’s free, a big bonus when everyone’s wallets are stretched by the cost of living crisis.
+Plus, it’s free, a big bonus with prices being so high across Europe.

 The best places for wild camping in Europe

 Hebrides, Scotland: Explore pristine beaches untouched by tourism